docsforadobe/illustrator-scripting-guide/docs/introduction/viewingTheObjectModel.rst

 Several extended sample scripts are in the ``/Scripting/Sample Scripts/`` folder in your Illustrator CC installation directory.

-You also can view script samples and information about individual classes, objects, properties, methods, and parameters in **Adobe lllustrator CC Scripting Reference: JavaScript**, which you can download from http://www.adobe.com/devnet/illustrator/scripting/.
+You also can view script samples and information about individual classes, objects, properties, methods, and parameters in :ref:`Illustrator Scripting Reference: Javascript <scriptingJavascript/forMoreInfo>`.

 ----